Florida residents are familiar with why our state is considered the lightning capital of the nation: the afternoon thunderstorm.

 - Move into valleys, ravines, or low areas.

-- Avoid water and wet items, metal objects, tents, natural lightning rods (golf clubs, tractors, fishing rods, bicycles).
+- Avoid water and wet items, metal objects, tents, and natural lightning rods (golf clubs, tractors, fishing rods, bicycles).

 - In the woods, stay under a low clump of trees.
 Never stand under a tall single tree in an open area.